-Bedford Creative Arts takes the issue of safeguarding children and young people seriously.
+Bedford Creative Arts takes the issue of safeguarding children, young people & vulnerable adults seriously.
 Failure on the part of any Bedford Creative Arts representative to comply with this policy will result in an internal investigation and possible dismissal following the disciplinary process.